Leukodystrophy Awareness Month

 🧬 What is a leukodystrophy?

 Leukodystrophies are a group of rare genetic disorders that affect the white matter of the brain.
 These diseases end up causing damage to the brain’s myelin sheath, which acts as an insulator around the nerve fibres in the brain and spinal cord.
-This slows down and can even outright block messages between the brain and the rest of the body and can cause problems with:
+This slows down and can even outright block messages between the brain and the rest of the body.
+Most leukodystrophies are progressive.

 • Movement